← Bad Bunny Daily Podcast

 Like the great wrestling heels and heroes before him, Carrión understands that charisma matters just as much as skill.
 A former competitive athlete, the “Coco Chanel” artist is an elite musician well-versed in sports psychology and the value of entertainment.
 Whether he’s tag-teaming with rap heavyweights like Lil Wayne and 50 Cent, or lyrically sparring with his Puerto Rican brother-in-arms, Bad Bunny, Carrion is a scene-stealing showman looking to win listeners over one song at a time.

-That’s Bad Bunny Daily Fancast for this Wednesday.
+That’s Bad Bunny Daily Podcast for this Wednesday, May 6th.
 This is a Lantern Podcast.